 James Ballard, Jr of Albemarle, the son of James Ballard, Sr and the grandson of Thomas Horace Ballard of Albemarle County, Virginia, was born in 1815.
-We are still researching the details of the life of James Ballard, Sr, but present here what we know of his son, James, Jr. At least one researcher claims James Sr removed to Kershaw, South Carolina, but we have found no evidence to support this.
+We are still researching the details of the life of James Ballard, Sr, but present here what we know of his son, James, Jr. At least one researcher claims James Sr removed to Kershaw, South Carolina, but this is contradicted by the recording of his will in Albamarle County, Virginia.
 Secondary sources fail to mention James, Jr, perhaps because of his removal to New York City.

 The National Register nomination for the Ballard-Maupin House, also known as Plainview Farm in Albemarle County, Virginia, recounts this history of the property.
 Our comments appear in brackets.